 Are you facing the issue of poor quality photo prints?
 It can be due to many reasons.
 Your post-processing monitor may not be color calibrated.
 You will have the wrong photo export settings.
 Your photography technique is not correct.

-There are three areas which a photo has to go through before getting the final photo print.
+There are three areas that a photo has to go through before getting the final photo print.
 So, the issue can be in any of these three stages.

 1. Image Capture